dbriones49/Azure-SOC/README.md

 # Created a test user account to test new log attempts.
-I created a test "dummy" account and attempted to login using false credentials, to ensure the new logs were flowing through.
+Next, I created a test "dummy" account and attempted to login using false credentials, to ensure the new logs were flowing through.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/29acfd41-fa47-4a47-ae9c-069ed2da63c5)